ZZ-Cat/CRSFforArduino/README.md

 2. Flash your sketch ► `pio run -e <board_name> -t upload` in your CLI.

 Replace `<board_name>` with your chosen development board in the `platformio.ini` configuration file.
-For example, if you are using an Adafruit Metro M4 Express, you would use `pio run -e adafruit_metro_m4` to build your sketch & `pio run -e adafruit_metro_m4 -t upload` to flash your sketch to your Metro M4 Express.
+For example, if you are using an Adafruit Metro M4 Express, you would use `pio run -e adafruit_metro_m4` to build your sketch and `pio run -e adafruit_metro_m4 -t upload` to flash your sketch to your Metro M4 Express.

 ### Flashing - Arduino IDE